fhbzc/Twitter_Crawler/README.md

 # Twitter_Crawler
 Easy-to-use tool for mining tweets with Twitter API.
-Support both Twitter API version 1 and 2 (academic API only).
+Support both Twitter API version 1 and academic API.

 It will collect tweets based on your need, and store the result either in a json file (supported only for academic API) or in a mongo database (supported for both academic API and Twitter API version 1)